Ethel Bliss Platt: Marriage and art collection

 In 1900, she married Dan Fellows Platt, a Princeton University graduate who dedicated his life to the study of Renaissance art.
-They lived in Englewood for the rest of their lives but with regular trips to Europe for art collection and travel.
-Dan and Ethel built an Italian Palazzo house named Ambercrof.
+They lived in Englewood for the rest of their lives but made regular trips to Europe for art collection and travel.
+Dan and Ethel built an Italian Palazzo house named Ambercroft.
 Dan Platt built one of the largest art collections in the United States with 400,000 photographs of art relics, 1,600 drawings spanning the 1500s until the 1900s, and many key pieces from the renaissance period, mostly from Siena.

-Ethel inherited the significant collection and sold some prominent works and gave much the rest to Princeton University.
+Ethel inherited the significant collection.
+She sold some prominent works and gave much of the rest to Princeton University.
 One notable piece was a Giovanni di Paolo panel with Madonna surrounded by Saint Margaret the Virgin and Saint Catherine of Alexandria.
 She gave it as a loan to the Princeton University Art Museum.
-However, after finding the photograph collection of her husband in disrepair she demanded to get the di Paolo piece back and sold it.
+However, after finding the photograph collection of her husband in disrepair she demanded the di Paolo piece back and sold it.
 She sold some of the collection but upon her death in 1971, the remainder was provided to Princeton University as per Dan Fallows Platt's will.

-Because of this art collecting, she was connected with many of the prominent intellectuals in New Jersey and Europe including friendships with Hannah Arendt and George Santayana amongst others.
+Because of this art collecting, she was connected with many prominent intellectuals in New Jersey and Europe including friendships with Hannah Arendt and George Santayana amongst others.

 In fall of 1970, she reportedly saw a firefly in the meadow behind her house and, because it was not the season for fireflies, went outside to investigate.
 Upon leaving her house she had a mild stroke and died in June the next year.

 Ethel Bliss Platt is one of the six people highlighted in James Lord's 1998 book A Gift for Admiration: Further Memories.
 Lord, who knew Ethel for much of his life, wrote "It was not necessary in her company to become acquainted with painters or men of letters, because she herself so admirably embodied what was most precious in the works and pleasures of the men and women who sustained our companionship.
 They were the rare, great spirits of Western culture, and she was very like many of them."